parallel-runtimes/lomp/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-Please decribe what the expected behavior should have been.
+Please describe what the expected behavior should have been.

 **Screenshots**
 If applicable, add a screenshot to help explain the issue.